 - 1. The line graph shows the unsmoothed trend (dashed line) with variation around the line (shaded area) within which users can be 90% confident that the true value lies (credible interval). - 2.
-The figure in brackets shows the number of species included in the composite index. - 3.
-The bar chart shows the percentage of species within the indicator that have increased, decreased or shown no change in distribution (measured as the proportion of occupied sites), based on set thresholds of change. - 4.
-All species in the indicator are present on one or more of the country priority species lists (Natural Environmental and Rural Communities Act 2006 - Section 41 (England), Environment (Wales) Act 2016 section 7, Northern Ireland Priority Species list, Scottish Biodiversity List). - 5.
+The figure in brackets shows the number of species included in the composite index. - The bar chart shows the percentage of species within the indicator that have increased, decreased or shown little change in distribution (measured as the proportion of occupied sites), based on set thresholds of change. - All species in the indicator are present on one or more of the country priority species lists (Natural Environmental and Rural Communities Act 2006 - Section 41 (England), Environment (Wales) Act 2016 section 7, Northern Ireland Priority Species list, Scottish Biodiversity List). - 5.
 These charts are not directly comparable to previous versions of the indicator.
-As a result of methodological improvements and more stringent criteria in the occupancy model analysis, fewer species have been included in the 2019 iteration of this indicator compared with the 2018 iteration (714 versus 395).
-Since 2018, data updates to the Biological Records Centre database for 3 groups (craneflies, hoverflies and leaf and seed beetles) have been received for this indicator (see the online fiche for further details).
+Inclusion of new data has increased the number of species that can be included in the indicator from 395 in 2019, to 422 in 2020.